Smen: Levant and Egypt

+Spice blends like hwajeh (حواجة) are a traditional component in Jordanian samneh, Melilotus is a major component in these blends.
+In Jordan and Palestine, butter is often gently simmered with bulgur, which absorbs remaining milk residues, before being strained to produce samneh, also called samneh baladieh.

+In Egypt and Syria, samneh is traditionally prepared using a leather bag.

+Samneh baladieh is a core component of many sweets, like baklava and knafeh.

+Maghreb

+Moroccan smen is traditionally aged after it has been prepared and spiced, undergoing fermentation as it ages until it acquires a pungent odour rather like that of blue cheese.
+A 2022 survey in northern Morocco found that smen is used as traditional medicine for a number of ailments, with this knowledge transmitted orally across generations.
+A similar fermented butter is also made in Tunisia.
+Matured smen is very similar in taste to blue cheese as it is a high-fat form of cheese.
+The older the smen, the stronger—and more valued—it becomes.

+The milks used are traditionally cow, goat, ewe, or a mixture.

-Berber farmers in southern Morocco will sometimes bury a sealed vessel of smen on the day of a daughter's birth, aging it until it is unearthed and used to season the food served at that daughter's wedding.
+According to popular legend, Berber farmers in southern Morocco will sometimes bury a sealed vessel of smen on the day of a daughter's birth, aging it until it is unearthed and used to season the food served at that daughter's wedding.

+Yemen

 In Yemen, the local custom was to take fresh butter and to add thereto hot water while the milk or whey was still mixed with the butter.
 This mixture is then taken up and put into a separate vessel where it is then brought to a boil.
-Immediately thereafter, they took either wheat flour or roasted and ground fenugreek seeds mixed with roasted wheat kernels, and cooked them together on a low heat.
+Immediately thereafter, they take either wheat flour or roasted and ground fenugreek seeds mixed with roasted wheat kernels, and cook them together on a low heat.
 Allowed to simmer.
 Afterwards, the butter is then strained until one is left with a clear batch of melted butter (smen).
 The smen is then stored in a smoked earthenware container in a cool place.

+Yemenis prepare a special version of semneh (سمنة) which is smoked with aromatic herbs inside of a gourd in order to impart deeper flavour and aid in preservation.
+Yemeni samneh is used to make a dish called fatoot samneh.